-The scripts themselves contain comments that show how to execute them, if you want to do it manually on the iSeries server instead of executing them from the MTK tool.
+The scripts themselves contain comments that show how to execute them, if you want to do it manually on the System i5 instead of executing them from the MTK tool.
+You can also change the default target schema by changing the 'MTKTARGET' environment variable near the top of the script.

-Deploy to DB2 UDB for iSeries
+Deploy to DB2 UDB for i5/OS

 You have reached the final step in the migration process.
-By this time, you have created all the scripts necessary to create the DB2 objects, extract the data from the Oracle tables, and import the data into the DB2 tables.
+By this time, you have created all the scripts necessary to create the DB2 objects, extract the data from the tables in the source database, and import the data into the DB2 tables.